-- 1. Counties/parishes, cities, or other political subdivisions of a state, including a special purpose district of a state or local government engaged in economic or community development activities, or a consortium of political subdivisions,
+- Counties/parishes, cities, or other political subdivisions of a state, including a special

+purpose district of a state or local government engaged in economic or community

+development activities or a consortium of political subdivisions,

 - 2. Public or private nonprofit organizations or associations,

 - 3. Regional development organizations,

 - 4. Economic development organizations,

 - 5. Workforce investment boards,

-- 6. Unions/labor organizations,

-- 7. Community-based organizations,
+- 6. Community-based organizations,

-- 8. Faith-based organizations,
+- 7. Faith-based organizations,

-- 9. Public Institutions of higher education or a consortium of institutions of higher education,
+- 8. Public Institutions of higher education or a consortium of institutions of higher education,

-- 10. Minority-serving institutions,

-- 11. Trade/technical schools,
+- 9. Trade/technical schools,

-- 12. Historically Black Colleges & Universities, and

-- 13. Federally recognized Tribes.

-1. Eligible Activities (examples)
+Eligible Activities (examples)